+Table 1.
+Barriers for the expansion of SAFE policies, n=63 4 Table 2.
+Opportunities for the expansion of SAFE policies, n=63 5 Table 3.
+Barriers to the compliance with or enforcement of SAFE policies, n=63 5 Table 4.
+Opportunities for the compliance with or enforcement of SAFE policies, n=63 6 Table 5.
+The extent of tobacco or nicotine industries (and their allies) interference in respondents' countries, n=49 6

+Supplementary tables

-Introduction 3 Methods 3 Results 3 Expansion of SAFE policies 4 Compliance with or enforcement of SAFE policies 5 Tobacco or nicotine industries interference with SAFE policies Barriers or perceived barriers and facilitators or perceived facilitators for the implementation 1 of best practices related to SAFEs .
-10 Tables Table 1.
-Barriers for the expansion of SAFE policies, n=63 Table 2.
-Opportunities for the expansion of SAFE policies, n=63 Table 4.
-Opportunities for the compliance with or enforcement of SAFE policies, n=63 Table 4.
-Opportunities for the compliance with or emorcement of SALE policies, n=03 0 respondents' countries, n=49 6 Supplementary tables Supplementary table 1.
-Barriers for the expansion of SAFE policies by countries Supplementary table 2.
-Opportunities for the expansion of SAFE policies by countries Supplementary table 3.
-Barriers to the compliance with or enforcement of SAFE policies by countries, n=63 8 Supplementary table 4.
-Opportunities for the compliance with or enforcement of SAFE policies by countries, n=63 9 Supplementary table 5.
-Description of barriers and how are they preventing the expansion 4.0 of smoke and aerosol-free environments .
-10 Supplementary table 6.
-Description of barriers and how are they preventing 10 the improvement of compliance / enforcement of smoke and aerosol-free environments .
-13 Supplementary table 7.
-Description of opportunities and how could they facilitate the expansion of smoke and aerosol-free environments.
-1 5 Supplementary table 8.
-Description of opportunities and how could they facilitate the .
-13 improvement of compliance / enforcement of smoke and aerosol-free environments 17 improvement of compliance / emorcement of smoke and acrosoffice environments .
-1/
+Supplementary table 1.
+Barriers for the expansion of SAFE policies by countries Supplementary table 3.
+Barriers to the compliance with or enforcement of SAFE policies by countries, n=63 Supplementary table 4.
+Opportunities for the compliance with or enforcement of SAFE policies by countries, n=63 Supplementary table 5.
+Description of barriers and how are they preventing the expansion of smoke and aerosol-free environments10 Supplementary table 6.
+Description of barriers and how are they preventing the improvement of compliance / enforcement of smoke and aerosol-free environments 13 Supplementary table 7.
+Description of opportunities and how could they facilitate the expansion of smoke and aerosol-free environments Supplementary table 8.
+Description of opportunities and how could they facilitate the improvement of compliance / enforcement of smoke and aerosol-free environments